kreshuklab/predoc-course-2021/README.md

 _Course material in previous years/events are managed by other branches._

-You will design an image segemntation pipeline for immunofluorescence images of COVID-infected cells published in Microscopy-based assay for semi-quantitative detection of SARS-CoV-2 specific antibodies in human sera[[1]](https://www.biorxiv.org/content/10.1101/2020.06.15.152587v3).
+You will design an image segmentation pipeline for immunofluorescence images of COVID-infected cells published in Microscopy-based assay for semi-quantitative detection of SARS-CoV-2 specific antibodies in human sera[[1]](https://www.biorxiv.org/content/10.1101/2020.06.15.152587v3).
 Please read the [Introduction](#introduction) before signing up to this challenge.

 ## Table of Contents <!-- omit in toc -->